lambdablockchain/lambda-node/CONTRIBUTING.md

     To run benchmarks, see [Benchmarking](doc/benchmarking.md).

-## Working with The Bitcoin Cash Node Repository
+## Working with The Lambda Node Repository

 A typical workflow would be: